Aaron Beeken (Ad Dip Psy C. Dip CST. Cert Hyp CS. BA (Hons). PGCE. MNCS. Accred.)

 Email: [email protected]

-I hold true that it is important to get the right diagnosis.
-I also believe that diagnosis - and labels in general - do not existentially define our identity, our potential and whom we really are as holistic human beings.
+I believe it is important to get an accurate diagnosis and this can provide people with relief, understanding and help them make sense of themselves and what they are experiencing.
+I also believe that diagnosis and labels do not have to define our full identity, our personality, full potential and whom we are holistically as human beings.

-I work from my family home-based practice in Walton, in a separate area of the house to the rest of my family.
-I offer daytime and evening sessions to people visiting from Peterborough and surrounding areas.
+I work from my family home-based practice in Peterborough, in a separate area of the house to the rest of my family to ensure confidentiality.
+I provide face to face and online sessions.
+I offer daytime and evening sessions to people from in and around Peterborough and across the UK.

-I am an accredited registrant member of The National Counselling Society (MNCS) and a registrant member of The National Hypnotherapy Society.
-I am insured, have regular clinical supervision, keep up to date with Continual Professional Development (CPD) and work to the Code of Ethics of my registering bodies.
+As of 2021, I am an accredited registrant member of The National Counselling Society (MNCS) and a registrant member of The National Hypnotherapy Society.
+I am DBS checked.
+I am fully insured.
+I have regular clinical supervision at least 1.5 hours per month.
+I keep up to date with Continual Professional Development (CPD).
+I work to the Code of Ethics of my registering body The National Counselling Society which you can read the latest version of by clicking here.

 Modalities I Apply In Practice

-Here are some of the modalities that shape how I work as a counsellor and psychotherapist.
+Here are some of the modalities that shape how I work as an integrative counsellor and psychotherapist.

-As a humanistic modality Person Centered Therapy makes use of - alongside much more - the 'essential core-conditions' being: 'empathy, respect and congruence'.
-Person centered therapy assists people in overcoming complex and deep rooted issues creating opportunity and space for exploration of self, understanding, personal growth, integration, developing resiliency, self-acceptance and encouraging us as people to become a human being that is more in alignment with our real and unique authentic self.
+Person Centered Therapy makes use of the essential core-conditions being: 'empathy, respect and congruence'.
+Sometimes called Rogerian Therapy, the Person-centered approach assists people in overcoming complex and deep rooted issues.
+Person-centered therapy creates space for exploration of self, personal growth, integration, developing resiliency, self-acceptance and provides the opportunity for people to be more in alignment with their unique and authentic self.

 As another part of the humanistic branch of psychotherapy I also integrate Gestalt Therapy into my way of working.
 Gestalt places great important in increasing our knowledge and awareness of the 'present moment'.
 The past and future are also worked with - from the perspective of how past and future are being experienced in the 'here and now' and 'present moment'.
 In Gestalt therapy we consider that the whole is greater than the sum of it's parts.